IqbalSHD/Portfolio/README.md

 **1. Heart Disease Prediction Using Random Forest**
 ![gui random forest](/github/rf.jpg)
 - Write in Python
-- Using machine learning Random Forest algorithm
+- Using machine learning Random Forest algorithm (without library)
-- Using the K-Nearest Neighbors algorithm (KNN) - additional for analysis
+- Using the K-Nearest Neighbors algorithm (KNN library) - for additional analysis
-- Using Support Vector Classifier (SVC) - additional for analysis
+- Using Support Vector Classifier (SVC library) - for additional analysis
+- Using Streamlit for GUI

 **2. Animal Recognition Using CNN**
 ![animal recognition](/github/Screenshot 2023-01-24 104710.png)